EBZebra/docs/edge/source/guide/configreference.md

 	<LogProtocol value="FILE"/>

 ### LogPort
-The port over which the logging data will be sent (ignored for File protocol)
+The port over which the logging data will be sent when HTTP is set in LogProtocol (ignored otherwise).

 **Possible Values**